šŸŽ‰ Xenia raises $12M Series A and announces 2 new AI capabilities

 • How fast a failure has to close.
 Retail corrective actions usually carry 24 to 72 hour deadlines.
 Restaurant food-safety priorities are immediate, discard the food, document the corrective action within the shift.

 The cadence asymmetry is the most operationally meaningful piece.
 A retail box can absorb a 1 to 4 hour district-manager store walk every two to four weeks.
-A restaurant cannot, the cost of one missed cold-holding temperature is foodborne illness and a possible health-department closure.
+A restaurant can't, the cost of one missed cold-holding temperature is foodborne illness and a possible health-department closure.
 Restaurants bake the audit into the shift: line check, temp log, 30-second photo prompts.
 See audit frequency by vertical for the cadence by format.

 Example walkthrough, retail and restaurant audits in action